ibm-cloud-docs/containers/kubernetes-service-cli.md

 <ul>
 <li>This parameter is not available for free clusters.</li>
 <li>If this standard cluster is the first standard cluster that you create in this zone, do not include this flag.
 A private VLAN is created for you when the cluster is created.</li>
-<li>If you created a standard cluster before in this zone or created a private VLAN in {[softlayer]} before, you must specify that private VLAN. {[matching_vlans]}</li>
+<li>If you created a standard cluster before in this zone or created a private VLAN in IBM Cloud infrastructure (SoftLayer) before, you must specify that private VLAN.
+Private VLAN routers always begin with <code>bcr</code> (back-end router) and public VLAN routers always begin with <code>fcr</code> (front-end router).
+When creating a cluster and specifying the public and private VLANs, the number and letter combination after those prefixes must match.</li>
 </ul>
-<p>To find out whether you already have a private VLAN for a specific zone or to find the name of an existing private VLAN, run <code>{[bxcs]} vlans --zone <em>&lt;zone&gt;</em></code>.</p></dd>
+<p>To find out whether you already have a private VLAN for a specific zone or to find the name of an existing private VLAN, run <code>ibmcloud ks vlans --zone <em>&lt;zone&gt;</em></code>.</p></dd>

 <dt><code>--public-vlan <em>PUBLIC_VLAN</em></code></dt>
 <dd>
 <ul>
 <li>This parameter is not available for free clusters.</li>
 <li>If this standard cluster is the first standard cluster that you create in this zone, do not use this flag.
 A public VLAN is created for you when the cluster is created.</li>
-<li>If you created a standard cluster before in this zone or created a public VLAN in {[softlayer]} before, specify that public VLAN.
-If you want to connect your worker nodes to a private VLAN only, do not specify this option. {[matching_vlans]}</li>
+<li>If you created a standard cluster before in this zone or created a public VLAN in IBM Cloud infrastructure (SoftLayer) before, specify that public VLAN.
+If you want to connect your worker nodes to a private VLAN only, do not specify this option.
+Private VLAN routers always begin with <code>bcr</code> (back-end router) and public VLAN routers always begin with <code>fcr</code> (front-end router).
+When creating a cluster and specifying the public and private VLANs, the number and letter combination after those prefixes must match.</li>
 </ul>

-<p>To find out if you already have a public VLAN for a specific zone or to find the name of an existing public VLAN, run <code>{[bxcs]} vlans --zone <em>&lt;zone&gt;</em></code>.</p></dd>
+<p>To find out if you already have a public VLAN for a specific zone or to find the name of an existing public VLAN, run <code>ibmcloud ks vlans --zone <em>&lt;zone&gt;</em></code>.</p></dd>

 <dt><code>--private-only</code></dt>
 <dd>Use this option to prevent a public VLAN from being created.
 Required only when you specify the `--private-vlan` flag and do not include the `--public-vlan` flag.<p class="note">If worker nodes are set up with a private VLAN only, you must enable the private service endpoint or configure a gateway device.
 For more information, see [Worker-to-master and user-to-master communication](/docs/containers?topic=containers-plan_clusters#workeruser-master).</p></dd>

 <dt><code>--private-service-endpoint</code></dt>
 <dd>**Standard clusters that run Kubernetes version 1.11 or later in [VRF-enabled accounts](/docs/services/service-endpoint?topic=service-endpoint-getting-started#getting-started)**: Enable the [private service endpoint](/docs/containers?topic=containers-plan_clusters#workeruser-master) so that your Kubernetes master and the worker nodes communicate over the private VLAN.
 In addition, you can choose to enable the public service endpoint by using the `--public-service-endpoint` flag to access your cluster over the internet.
 If you enable the private service endpoint only, you must be connected to the private VLAN to communicate with your Kubernetes master.
-After you enable a private service endpoint, you cannot later disable it.<br><br>After you create the cluster, you can get the endpoint by running `{[bxcs]} cluster-get --cluster <cluster_name_or_ID>`.</dd>
+After you enable a private service endpoint, you cannot later disable it.<br><br>After you create the cluster, you can get the endpoint by running `ibmcloud ks cluster-get --cluster <cluster_name_or_ID>`.</dd>

 <dt><code>--public-service-endpoint</code></dt>
 <dd>**Standard clusters that run Kubernetes version 1.11 or later**: Enable the [public service endpoint](/docs/containers?topic=containers-plan_clusters#workeruser-master) so that your Kubernetes master can be accessed over the public network, for example to run `kubectl` commands from your terminal.
 If you have a [VRF-enabled account](/docs/services/service-endpoint?topic=service-endpoint-getting-started#getting-started) and also include the `--private-service-endpoint` flag, master-worker node communication goes over the private and the public network.
-You can later disable the public service endpoint if you want a private-only cluster.<br><br>After you create the cluster, you can get the endpoint by running `{[bxcs]} cluster-get --cluster <cluster_name_or_ID>`.</dd>
+You can later disable the public service endpoint if you want a private-only cluster.<br><br>After you create the cluster, you can get the endpoint by running `ibmcloud ks cluster-get --cluster <cluster_name_or_ID>`.</dd>

 <dt><code>--workers WORKER</code></dt>
 <dd>The number of worker nodes that you want to deploy in your cluster.
 If you do not specify this option, a cluster with one worker node is created.
 This value is optional for standard clusters and is not available for free clusters.